jspawar-dev/python-todo-app/README.md

 # Python To-Do App

 ## Description
-A simple command-line to-do app for task management.
+A command-line todo program, developed for personal use.